ratemypraxis/itp/_posts/2023-01-31-peopleGuideToAI.md

 ---
 layout: post
-title: Wk 1: People's Guide to AI [ML for the Web]
+title: Responding to A People's Guide to AI [ML for the Web]
 description:
 summary:
 tags: ml-for-web